jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 - Add support for core database
 - Add suppoprt for language .dat files.

+# Installing
+3 options for installing this tool, choose the option you like

-## Download and Install the tool, Powershell Report
+## option 1) Download and Install the tool, Powershell Report
 For just installing and use the tool the easy way is: copy items.master.iaroverwrittenreport.dat  to \sitecore modules\items\master of your Sitecore CM instance.

-## For using the Sitecore CLI and optional using Visual Studio to edit the module.json
+## option 2) For using the Sitecore CLI and optional using Visual Studio to edit the module.json
 ### Install Sitecore Command Line Interface
 See: [Install Sitecore Command Line Interface](https://doc.sitecore.com/xp/en/developers/103/developer-tools/install-sitecore-command-line-interface.html) \
 Note: You must have .NET 6 installed on your workstation before installing the Sitecore CLI.